Another historic Russell Westbrook effort couldn't keep the Thunder from beating themselves

 — Ben Golliver (@BenGolliver) April 23, 2017

 With Oklahoma City trailing 82-79 and staring a 3-1 series deficit in the face, Thunder coach Billy Donovan reinserted Westbrook to save their season with 9:25 remaining.
-Two possessions later, the six-time All-Star tied the game on a 3-pointer, and his 13th assist (to Jerami Grant) gave OKC the lead again.
+Two possessions later, the six-time All-Star tied the game on a 3-pointer, and his 13th assist (to Grant) gave OKC the lead again.
 From there, it was Westbrook vs. the Rockets down the stretch.

 But Houston’s depth proved to be too much for Westbrook, whose hero ball down the stretch cost Oklahoma City for the second time in three games.
 The Rockets got 64 points from their three reserves, including 18 apiece from Williams and Eric Gordon, and Nene — the first player to be perfect from the field in a 25-point, 10-rebound performance — outscored OKC’s bench (22 points) all by himself.
 It was enough to help Harden until his late-game resurgence.